-Foodworks (Food Facts, and Fads) is an eclectic collection of topics about how our health, environment and culture are affected by the foods we choose.
-Some topics may be controversial but the key is to look at the available evidence from both sides.
-I am a semi- retired college professor who taught graduate and undergraduate nutrition classes as well as courses in biology and microbiology.
 I graduated from Miami University (Ohio) with a BS degree in nutrition science, obtained a Master’s degree in biology from Rivier University and a PhD degree in nutrition science with a minor in biology from Texas Womans’ University.
 I am also a registered dietitian nutritionist (RDN).
 I was trained in the field of clinical nutrition and microbiology.

 I am now a retired university professor and now live in Western North Carolina in a small town just east of Asheville called Black Mountain and love the area for its diversity and wonderful mountains.
 I have worked as a clinical dietitian in Washington, DC, and Hartford, CT.
 Later I was a teaching assistant at Marquette University Dental School in the department of Immunology and Microbiology.
 I taught undergraduate and graduate courses in nutrition science, health sciences, infectious disease, and nutrition and culture at Western Carolina University for 15 years.

 Sally J. Feltner, PhD, MS, RDN